DBecker7/DB7_TeachingApps/README.md

 **Importance of visualizations:** Ya can't beat the datasauRus from https://www.autodeskresearch.com/publications/samestats.
 It's an update of Anscombe's quartet with some even more interesting features.

+The following code chunks are both standalone scripts.

 <img src="ReadmeFigs/datasauRus.png" align="right" width="350">